cta-wave/WMAS/README.md

 set-top boxes, consoles, etc. It supports tests report comparing and testing a chosen subset of API tests.

-This test suite complies with the [Web Media API Snapshot 2017](https://www.w3.org/2017/12/webmediaapi.html).
-Note: JPEG File Interchange Format [JPEG], Portable Network Graphics (PNG) Specification (Second Edition) [PNG], Graphics Interchange Format [GIF], Open Font Format [OPEN-FONT-FORMAT] and WOFF File Format 1.0 [WOFF] are not sufficiently tested in this test suite, because there are no dedicated tests in the W3C Web Platform Tests.

 Test server
 ===========